webflorist/storyblok-backup/README.md

 The restore script is able to individually restore the resources from the backup files (via update or create) with the following exceptions:

 - Assets: Only updating asset-resource-data is supported.
 Creating assets and updating asset-files is not supported.
-- Tasks: Currently not supported due to missing fields returned from management API.
 - Field types: Currently not supported
 - Workflow stage changes: No update possible.
 - Access Tokens: Creating access tokens from backup makes no sense, since it will result in a new token-string.